Homicides in Kern dropped this year for the first time since 2014

 Kern County had fewer homicides in 2019 than in the previous year, halting a four-year streak in which homicides increased each year, according to numbers issued by the Kern County District Attorney's office Monday.

-The numbers provided showed 90 homicides countywide this year compared to 101 last year.
+There were 90 homicides countywide this year compared to 101 last year, according to numbers provided by the district attorney's office.

 District Attorney Cynthia Zimmer hailed the year-over-year drop as good news for the community and attributed it to several factors.